-Kraken (founded 2011) and Binance (founded 2017) differ most clearly on verifiable EU regulatory standing: our June 2026 research records Kraken as holding EU MiCA CASP authorisation via Ireland and Luxembourg, checkable on the ESMA register, while it found no confirmed full CASP authorisation for Binance at the search date, so we mark Binance pending.
-Binance is the larger exchange by reported volume; Kraken has the longer operating history.
+Kraken (founded 2011) and Binance (founded 2017) now differ most sharply on EU market access.
+Kraken holds EU MiCA CASP authorisation via Ireland (Central Bank of Ireland) only, checkable on the ESMA register, and is FCA-registered in the UK.
+Binance withdrew its Greek CASP application in June 2026 and, when MiCA's transitional period ended on 1 July 2026, halted new orders, deposits and staking for EU users (withdrawals remain open); it has no FCA authorisation in the UK.
+Binance remains the larger exchange by reported volume outside the EU/UK; Kraken has the longer operating history and, since March 2026, a US Federal Reserve master account.
 Neither is universally "better"; availability and products vary by country.
 We publish no fees or ratings and this is information, not financial advice.

 Crypto exchange comparison